 Both secondments have had a significant impact on Babcock’s digital transformation strategy, a process that will ensure the company continues to operate efficiently, sustainably and competitively.

-Over time the partnership has developed resulting in the build of a multi-million-pound state-of-the-art composite structures research facility, FASTBLADE, that will be an international centre of innovation in the research and testing of composite materials and structures for a variety of industries: tidal energy, marine, transport, nuclear and aerospace.
+Over time the partnership has developed, resulting in the opening of a multi-million-pound state-of-the-art composite structures research facility, FastBlade, that is an international centre of innovation in the research and testing of composite materials and structures for a variety of industries: tidal energy, marine, transport, nuclear and aerospace.

-The FASTBLADE facility is funded to the value of £4.1 million by ESPRC and the University of Edinburgh, with Babcock appointed as the principal engineering designer.
-With its novel technology, it will be the first facility in the world designed to carry out large-scale accelerated testing of tidal blades with regenerative hydraulics, able to simulate real environments and will therefore save on time and costs, reduce risk and improve safety.
+The FastBlade facility is funded to the value of £4.1 million by ESPRC and the University of Edinburgh, with Babcock the principal engineering designer.
+With its novel technology, it is the first facility in the world to carry out large-scale accelerated testing of tidal blades with regenerative hydraulics, able to simulate real environments and therefore save on time and costs, reduce risk and improve safety.

 Babcock’s ongoing collaboration with the University of Edinburgh has catalysed the company’s technological transformation and put it on a trajectory that will establish Babcock as a focal point for large-scale manufacturing innovation.
 The partnership is focused on investing in the next generation of engineers, and with the next phase of its ambitious strategy in development, the partnership continues to go from strength to strength.

 For us, this really is a great industrial partnership.
 Our engineers working alongside the University’s renowned academics have shown what the art of the possible is, in engineering and in working together… I know we are creating something that isn’t just a great opportunity for us, it will have real benefit for all the companies using the facility in years to come."

 We make it easy to access the University of Edinburgh’s multi-disciplinary expertise by matching your needs to the latest research, new technologies and world-class facilities.